-Africa as a continent is home to a number of the world’s fastest-growing economies, a lot of them buoyed by fresh oil and gas finds this includes: Kenya, Mozambique, Tanzania, Uganda and Ghana.
-Though the price of oil is at present projected to fair, oil prices are estimated to remain more than 75% higher than in the year 2009.
-And as a result, Africa’s top oil-producing countries will continue to list among the countries with fastest growing economy on the continent.
+Africa as a continent is home to a number of the world’s fastest-growing economies, with a lot of them buoyed by fresh oil and gas finds and they includes: Kenya, Mozambique, Tanzania, Uganda and Ghana.
+Though the price of oil is at present projected to be fair, oil prices are estimated to remain more than 75% higher than in the year 2009.
+And as a result, Africa’s top oil-producing countries will continue to list among the countries with the fastest growing economy on the continent.
 Africa as a continent boasts with quite a long list of countries producing oil.
 According to some reliable information, 16 of the total 54 countries in the continent are strong exporters of oil, including Nigeria, Libya, Angola, Algeria, South Sudan, Sudan, Congo, Equatorial Guinea, Chad, Gabon, Tunisia, Egypt, Cameroon, Ivory Coast, and Mauritania.

 See Also: Top 10 Largest Economies In Africa

 At the sixth spot is Sudan.
 It manages to produce about 487,000 of oil per day.
 Oil is definitely one of the biggest economic activities of Sudan.
 Though it ranks up with the top, the country hasn’t been able to fully tap into the industry well with so many issues arising that recently caused the country to separate into two different nations.

 Equatorial Guinea is at the seventh spot closely on the tail of Sudan.
 The country’s oil rings are placed off the coast making exportation quite easy.
 The industry supports a good share in the economy while producing an average of 346,000 barrels every day.